Skip to Content

 What happens after I am arrested in Hampton?

 After an arrest, you are taken to the local magistrate or jail for processing.
-The court will schedule an arraignment, where you learn about your charges and any conditions for pretrial release.
+The court will schedule an arraignment, where you will learn about your charges and any conditions for pretrial release.
 You will also receive information about future court dates and your rights moving forward.

 Can I resolve my case without going to trial?